-Facts about rare, genetic and undiagnosed conditions Rare conditions Individually, rare conditions are rare but together, there are around 3.5 million people living with a rare condition in the UK.
-436,000 in Scotland, rare conditions affect children.
+Facts about rare, genetic and undiagnosed conditions Rare conditions Individually, rare conditions are rare but together, there are around 3.5 million people living with a rare condition in the UK. people in the UK 436,000 in Scotland, 180,000 people in Wales 110,000 people in Northern Ireland rare conditions affect children.
 And more than children with a rare condition die before their fifth birthday